scipr-lab/libsnark/README.md

 For example, on a fresh install of Ubuntu 14.04, install the following packages:

-    $ sudo apt-get install build-essential git libgmp3-dev libprocps3-dev libgtest-dev python-markdown libboost-all-dev libssl-dev
+    $ sudo apt-get install build-essential cmake git libgmp3-dev libprocps3-dev python-markdown libboost-all-dev libssl-dev

 Or, on Fedora 20:

-    $ sudo yum install gcc-c++ make git gmp-devel procps-ng-devel gtest-devel python-markdown
+    $ sudo yum install gcc-c++ cmake make git gmp-devel procps-ng-devel python-markdown

-Run the following, to fetch dependencies from their GitHub repos and compile them.
+Run the following, to fetch dependencies from their GitHub repos.
-(Not required if you set `CURVE` to other than the default `BN128` and also set `NO_SUPERCOP=1`.)

-    $ ./prepare-depends.sh
+    $ git submodule init && git submodule update

-Then, to compile the library, tests, profiling harness and documentation, run:
+Then, to compile the library, tests, and profiling harness, run:

-    $ make
+    $ mkdir build && cd build && cmake .. && make

 To create just the HTML documentation, run

-    $ make doc
+    $ cd build && make doc

 and then view the resulting `README.html` (which contains the very text you are reading now).

-To create Doxygen documentation summarizing all files, classes and functions, with some (currently sparse) comments, install the `doxygen` and `graphviz` packages, then run

-    $ make doxy

-(this may take a few minutes).
-Then view the resulting [`doxygen/index.html`](doxygen/index.html).

 ### Using libsnark as a library

-To develop an application that uses libsnark, you could add it within the libsnark directory tree and adjust the Makefile, but it is far better to build libsnark as a (shared or static) library.
-You can then write your code in a separate directory tree, and link it against libsnark.

-To build just the shared object library `libsnark.so`, run:

-    $ make lib

-To build just the static library `libsnark.a`, run:

-    $ make lib STATIC=1

-Note that static compilation requires static versions of all libraries it depends on.
-It may help to minize these dependencies by appending `CURVE=ALT_BN128 NO_PROCPS=1 NO_GTEST=1 NO_SUPERCOP=1`.
-On Fedora 21, the requisite library RPM dependencies are then:
-`boost-static glibc-static gmp-static libstdc++-static openssl-static zlib-static boost-devel glibc-devel gmp-devel gmp-devel libstdc++-devel openssl-devel openssl-devel`.
+To develop an application that uses libsnark, it's recommended to use your own build system that incorporates libsnark and dependencies.
+If you're using CMake, add libsnark as a git submodule, and then add it as a subdirectory.
+Then, add `snark` as a library dependency to the appropriate rules.

 To build *and install* the libsnark library:

-    $ make install PREFIX=/install/path
+    $ DESTDIR=/install/path make install

-This will install `libsnark.so` into `/install/path/lib`; so your application should be linked using `-L/install/path/lib -lsnark`.
+This will install `libsnark.a` into `/install/path/lib`; so your application should be linked using `-L/install/path/lib -lsnark`.
 It also installs the requisite headers into `/install/path/include`; so your application should be compiled using `-I/install/path/include`.

-In addition, unless you use `NO_SUPERCOP=1`, `libsupercop.a` will be installed and should be linked in using `-lsupercop`.
+In addition, unless you use `WITH_SUPERCOP=OFF`, `libsnark_adsnark.a` will be installed and should be linked in using `-lsnark_adsnark`.

 ### Building on Windows using Cygwin
-Install Cygwin using the graphical installer, including the `g++`, `libgmp` and `git` packages.
+Install Cygwin using the graphical installer, including the `g++`, `libgmp`, `cmake`, and `git` packages.
 Then disable the dependencies not easily supported under CygWin,
 using:

-    $ make NO_PROCPS=1 NO_GTEST=1 NO_DOCS=1
+    $ cmake -DWITH_PROCPS=OFF ..

 ### Building on Mac OS X

 On Mac OS X, install GMP from MacPorts (`port install gmp`).
-Then disable the dependencies not easily supported under CygWin, using:
+Then disable the dependencies not easily supported under OS X, using:

-    $ make NO_PROCPS=1 NO_GTEST=1 NO_DOCS=1
+    $ cmake -DWITH_PROCPS=OFF ..

 MacPorts does not write its libraries into standard system folders, so you might need to explicitly provide the paths to the header files and libraries by appending `CXXFLAGS=-I/opt/local/include LDFLAGS=-L/opt/local/lib` to the line above.
-Similarly, to pass the paths to ate-pairing you would run `INC_DIR=-I/opt/local/include LIB_DIR=-L/opt/local/lib ./prepare-depends.sh` instead of `./prepare-depends.sh` above.

 --------------------------------------------------------------------------------
 Tutorials